 I think not everyone will like this tip, especially if you are an extravert or fearful of being alone.
 But I think there is so much stigma around aloneness in our society.
 We feel awkward eating out alone, because there's always a risk people will think we are lonely and miserable, we can't stand being single (very often for the same reason), etc.

 Sometimes we are so "busy" doing things and interacting with other people, that we don't hear our inner voice: what is it that we want or need, what are our values.

 Now, it is more on a spiritual side, but connecting to your inner voice is especially important even if you are not a spiritual person.
 I started to take my meditation time more seriously only recently, but I already see a big difference.
-I feel calmer and more focused, and I feel that my mental health isn't neglected.
+I am calmer and more focused, and I feel that my mental health isn't neglected.

 I think that spending time alone can be not only about meditation, but also mindfully eating alone, slow walking, etc. The point is to learn to be ok staying alone with your thoughts, be present in the moment without trying to rush into the future or regretting the past.

 Spending time with myself and appreciating silence from time to time is one of the best gifts I can give to myself.